 some students are caring for school age children who are learning virtually at home

 Due to these issues, the Student Government Association has requested the Faculty Senate to consider recommending a temporary S/U policy for the fall of 2020.
-An informal survey of faculty during the last Senate meeting suggested that this option is desired by the majority of respondents.
+An informal survey of faculty during the last Senate meeting suggested that the S/U option is desired by the majority of respondents.

 The Faculty Senate first considered re-establishing the temporary S/U policy implemented in spring of 2020, which required individual faculty to consider offering the option, section-by-section, request it through the curriculum office, and explain it to their students.
 Unfortunately, while this helped some students, it also created confusion and inequity.